creightonmonson/ACI_Fabric/README.md

             o ap-domains.yml -----> Variables for domains
             o ap-aaep.yml --------> Variables for AAEP
         - tenant_policies
-            o tn-tenant.yml ------> Variables for creating tenants o tn-vrf -------------> Variables for creating VRFs o tn-ap  -------------> Variables for creating Application Profiles o tn-bd  -------------> Variables for creating Bridge Domains o tn-bd-subnets ------> Variables for applying subnets to BDs o tn-epg  ------------> Variables for creating endpoint groups o tn-esg  ------------> Variables for creating endpoint security groups o tn-l3out -----------> Variables for L3out
+            o tn-in-band.yml -----> Variables for configuring in band management o tn-tenant.yml ------> Variables for creating tenants o tn-vrf -------------> Variables for creating VRFs o tn-ap  -------------> Variables for creating Application Profiles o tn-bd  -------------> Variables for creating Bridge Domains o tn-epg  ------------> Variables for creating endpoint groups o tn-static-path-bindings.yml --> Variables for configuring static path bindings o tn-esg  ------------> Variables for creating endpoint security groups o tn-l3out -----------> Variables for L3out
             o tn-contracts.yml ---> Variables for creating and binding contracts
+        - initial-setup.yml ------> Variables for the initial configuration of system settings and fabric wide settings

 - roles  (A Role for each variable file that are then referenced in playbooks) o ap_swp